stephmarie17/docs-shared/dbx/causal-consistency.rst

-MongoDB enables **causal consistency** in certain client sessions to guarantee that operations within a session run in a causal order.
+MongoDB enables **causal consistency** in certain client sessions.
+The causal consistency model guarantees that in a distributed system, operations within a session run in a causal order.
 Clients observe results that are consistent with the causal relationships, or the dependencies between operations.
 For example, if you perform a series of operations where one operation logically depends on the result of another, any subsequent